trouble1fake/harness-core/cd-community/README.md

-# Harness Community Edition - Docker Compose
+# Harness Community Edition - Build from Source
-This page contains the instructions necessary to run Harness CE using Docker Compose.
+This page contains the instructions necessary to build Harness Community Edition from source.

 ## Pre-requisites
 1) Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) on your system